PSL T20 | Pakistan Super League

-Full coverage of Pakistan Super League T20 with PSL 2014 live scores, latest news, pictures, videos, Schedule, Fixtures and Results and Ball by ball commentary.
+Full coverage of Pakistan Super League with PSL T20 2016 live scores, latest news, pictures, videos, Schedule, Fixtures and Results and Ball by ball commentary.
 The new PSL T20 League in Pakistan will see players from domestic cricket as well as international cricket.

 PCB is all efforts to start a Pakistan Super League (PSL T20), modeled on the megabucks Indian Premier League.

 Four companies, including one from India, are expected to give a presentation to the PCB this week on how to stage the PSL, with a UAE-based bank and two telecoms companies interested in taking up team franchises.

 "It's exciting to have a very good initial response from corporate companies on the PSL," PCB chief operating officer Subhan Ahmed told us.